 The Linguistics Program in the College of Science is proud to announce the publication of the latest in their series of undergraduate working papers.

-The sixth volume of the Northeastern University Working Papers in Linguistics is now online, and showcases three outstanding pieces of language-related research.
-These papers furthermore highlight the ingenuity of our student authors, who each developed methodological innovations necessitated by the COVID-19 pandemic.
+The eighth volume of the Northeastern University Working Papers in Linguistics is now online, and showcases two outstanding pieces of student writing exploring a diverse range of language-related questions.

-Working Papers editor Robert Painter, Associate Teaching Professor of Linguistics, summarizes the newest contributions as follows:
+Working Papers editor Robert Painter, Teaching Professor of Linguistics, summarizes the newest contributions as follows:

-Full copies of the papers included in this latest volume Northeastern University Working Papers in Linguistics, as well as all papers featured in the previous five volumes, can be found here: https://nuwpl.sites.northeastern.edu/.
+Full copies of the papers included in this latest volume of the Northeastern University Working Papers in Linguistics, as well as all papers featured in the previous seven volumes, can be found here: https://nuwpl.sites.northeastern.edu/.